 The V.P.
-Kukhary Institute of Bioorganic Chemistry and Petrochemistry of the National Academy of Sciences of Ukraine was established in 1987 as the Institute of Bioorganic Chemistry of the Academy of Sciences of the Ukrainian SSR.
+Kukhar Institute of Bioorganic Chemistry and Petrochemistry of the National Academy of Sciences of Ukraine was established in 1987 as the Institute of Bioorganic Chemistry of the Academy of Sciences of the Ukrainian SSR.
 In 1989, the Institute was subordinated to the Department of Petrochemistry of the Institute of Physical-Organic Chemistry and Carbon Chemistry, after which it was renamed the Institute of Bioorganic Chemistry and Petrochemistry of the Academy of Sciences of the Ukrainian SSR.
 In 2018, the Institute of Bioorganic Chemistry and Petrochemistry of the National Academy of Sciences of Ukraine was named after the outstanding Ukrainian scientist V.P.
 Kukhar.

 Joining the Institute Department of Petrochemistry of the Institute of Physical Organic Chemistry and Coal Chemistry of the Academy of Sciences of the Ukrainian SSR